 Trial

-If the parties cannot reach an agreement, the case will continue to be trial.
-Furthermore, the case will be tried by a judge or jury once both parties have presented their cases and arguments.
+The matter will proceed to trial if the parties are unable to come to an agreement.
+Moreover, the case will be tried by a judge or juries after both sides have presented their cases and arguments.

 Judgment

-Furthermore, litigating for life insurance proceeds can be time-consuming and challenging.
-Finally, you should consult with a skilled lawyer who can guide you through the process and defend your legal rights.
+Generally, a lawsuit seeking life insurance proceeds may involve a drawn-out and difficult legal procedure.
+Lastly, you should speak with a knowledgeable lawyer who can help you navigate the procedure and defend your legal rights.

 Final Thoughts

-In a life insurance lawsuit, the beneficiary receives death benefits within 30 days, and non-compliance can lead to penalties.
+In a life insurance lawsuit, the beneficiary will receive death benefits from the insurance company or other involved party within 30 days, and non-compliance will result in penalties.
 Also, the beneficiaries would be in charge of paying any taxes or fees after the case is settled.
-However, a life insurance lawsuit can result in the loss of death benefits, and the court’s decision is final.
+However, loss of a life insurance lawsuit results in death benefits not being received, and the court’s decision is final.
 The loser may be responsible for legal fees and costs, including those incurred by the insurance company or involved parties.